 - Access to EU-wide mobility (short-term assignments to other EU countries)

-- No need for additional work permit in Germany
+- No need for an additional work permit in Germany

 German ICT Card vs EU Blue Card: Key Differences

-If you’re planning a long-term career in Germany, the Blue Card may be a better fit.
+If you’re planning a long-term career in Germany, the EU Blue Card in Germany may be a better fit.
 But if your company is relocating you for a specific project, the ICT Card offers quicker entry and fewer hurdles.

 Life in Germany with an ICT Card